 Stablecoins also present major advantages across the financial services ecosystem as a whole.

 By enabling a decentralized system that is secure and stable, everything from cross-border lending to financial planning could benefit.
-With decentralized lending, for example, stablecoins could help ensure a reliable environment for P2P transactions to take place without needing to use a volatile a cryptocurrency like Bitcoin to transact.
+With decentralized lending, for example, stablecoins could help ensure a reliable environment for peer-to-peer (P2P) transactions to take place without needing to use a volatile cryptocurrency like bitcoin to transact.

 There are several emerging use cases, but before diving further, we need to understand the different types of stablecoins.

 There are 4 main categories that stablecoins can fall into.